keirthana/anbox-cloud-docs/howto/anbox/ams-access.md

 ## Install a trusted certificate

 Controlling AMS remotely requires trusted security certificates.
 You can generate self-signed certificates or use certificates signed by a Certificate Authority.
-See [Security certificates for remote clients](https://discourse.ubuntu.com/t/anbox-management-service-ams/24321#security-certificates-for-remote-clients-2) for more information.
+See {ref}`sec-security-cert-remote-clients` for more information.

 ### Self-signed certificates